 The Y-DNA test is for men only.
 This is due to the y chromosome, only showing up in a man’s DNA.

-The Y-DNA test is ideal if you’re looking for Jewish ancestry on a male’s side of the family.
+The Y-DNA test is ideal if you’re looking for Jewish DNA on a male’s side of the family.
 It’ll provide far more accurate results and zero in on the paternal side that you’re looking for when exploring for Jewish heritage.
-However, be warned, no female results feature.
+However, be warned, the Y-DNA test has no female results feature.

 I’m a man/woman searching for maternal ancestry